warpdotdev/docs/features/editor/syntax-error-highlighting.md

 Error underlining is enabled by default, to toggle it:

 1. Press `CMD-P` to open up the Command Palette
-2. Search for the "Toggle Error Underlining" option and click it (or press enter)
+2. Search for the "Error Underlining" option and click it (or press enter) to enable/disable

 Alternatively, navigate to `Settings > Features` and toggle `Error underlining for commands`